tomkoid/hotspot-checker-firmware/README.md

 # Hotspot Checker Firmware

 This firmware is used to check hotspot availability.
-The firmware connects to a hotspot Wi-Fi and sends ping requests to a remote server each 5 seconds.
+The firmware connects to a hotspot Wi-Fi and sends ping requests to a remote server.
 If the remote [backend server](https://codeberg.org/tomkoid/hotspot-checker-backend) has not received any message in an amount of time, it will send a notification to the phone sharing the hotspot through [Ntfy](https://ntfy.sh/).
+This is useful especially on iOS where hotspots are extremely unstable.

 ## How to use